- Importing a Vehicle into the United States

 U.S Customs

-U.S. Customs offers excellent resource material for citizens and international visitors to the United States who need information on importing a vehicle.
+U.S. Customs offers excellent resource material for citizens and international visitors to the United States who need information on importing a motor.
 For information on Customs requirements and information on other agencies involved in the process, please see: Importing a Motor Vehicle.

 Environmental Protection Agency